Mindfulness App with Daily Check-Ins: What Helps Without Adding Pressure

 • Repeated severe, persistent, or worsening distress should prompt qualified support beyond an app.

-For beginners, brief check-ins usually work better than complex logs because they fit real life.
-The mind may wander to a grocery list halfway through.
-That still counts as something noticed.
+For beginners, brief check-ins usually work better than complex logs because they fit actual days.
+A student might pause between guitar practice and homework, notice rain tapping the glass, and realize the mind has already jumped to tomorrow’s quiz.
+That still counts as mindfulness: something was noticed.

 Mindfulness mood check-in criteria that reduce pressure